alessiofrittoli/crypto-cipher/README.md

 ---

 - See [`CoerceToUint8ArrayInput`](#coercetouint8arrayinput) for more informations about supported input data types.
-- See [`Cph.Stream.Hybrid.EncryptOptions`](#cphstreamhybridencryptoptions) for more informations about additional encryption options.
+- See [`Cph.Stream.Hybrid.EncryptOptions`](#cphstreamhybridencryptoptions) for more informations about encryption options.
 - See [In-memory data stream with hybrid encryption/decryption](#in-memory-data-stream-with-hybrid-encryptiondecryption) examples.
 - See [File based data stream with hybrid encryption/decryption](#file-based-data-stream-with-hybrid-encryptiondecryption) examples.